huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vpc_subnet.md

 The following arguments are supported:

-* `name` - (Required, String) The name of the iec subnet.
-Changing this updates the name of the existing subnet.

-* `cidr` - (Required, String, ForceNew) CIDR representing IP range for this subnet, based on IP version.
+* `region` - (Optional, String, ForceNew) Specifies the region in witch to create the iec vpc subnet.
+If omitted, the provider-level region will be used.
     Changing this parameter creates a new subnet resource.

+* `name` - (Required, String) Specifies the name of the iec vpc subnet.
+    The value is a string of 1 to 64 characters that can contain letters, digits, underscores(_), and hyphens(-).

-* `vpc_id` - (Required, String, ForceNew) Specifies the ID of the iec vpc.
+* `cidr` - (Required, String, ForceNew) Specifies the network segment on which the subnet resides.
+The value must be in CIDR format and within the CIDR block of the iec vpc.
 Changing this parameter creates a new subnet resource.

+* `vpc_id` - (Required, String, ForceNew) Specifies the ID of the iec vpc to which the subnet belongs.
+Changing this parameter creates a new subnet resource.
+    Notes: Mode of IEC vpc only can be set to "__CUSTOMER__".

 * `site_id` - (Required, String, ForceNew) Specifies the ID of the iec site.
     Changing this parameter creates a new subnet resource.